 There is a requirement for an enhanced criminal records check, via the Disclosure and Barring Service (DBS) for elements of this course that take place in schools and with children (namely the optional Work Experience modules).
-This check will be undertaken by the University.
+This check will be undertaken by the University and students will be supported with a DBS application prior to taking the module.
+It is not a pre-requisite of the course.